12snowflake/access-guardian/README.md

   demos, but don't run it if you want to keep real data.
 - The database file lives next to these scripts regardless of which folder you run the commands from.
+- Please copy-paste the video link from slides in a new tab to run the video.